wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       VS Code is the IDE (Integrated Development Environment) that is used for 2019 and beyond.
 It needs to be installed on any development computer.
-      It can be downloaded here: `code.visualstudio.com <https://update.code.visualstudio.com/1.41.1/darwin/stable>`__.
+      It can be downloaded here: `code.visualstudio.com <https://code.visualstudio.com/>`__.
-      For 2020, the version is 1.41.1.
+      For 2020, the recommended version is 1.41.1 which can be directly downloaded here:  `https://update.code.visualstudio.com/1.41.1/darwin/stable <https://update.code.visualstudio.com/1.41.1/darwin/stable>`__

       The downloaded file will be "VSCode-darwin-stable.zip" (1)